 The main purposes of attic ventilation are to provide comfort to your home, help protect against damage to materials and the structure of your home and to help reduce energy consumption during all four seasons here in the Midwest.
-During the warmer months, ventilation helps keep your attic cool and in the winter months, it reduces moisture keeping your attic dry and preventing ice dams.
+During the warmer months, house ventilation helps keep your attic cool and in the winter months, it reduces moisture keeping your attic dry and preventing ice dams.
 Proper attic ventilation in your home allows the flow of outside air through your attic, protecting your efficiency of the insulation and helps lower the temps in your living space.
 The U.S. Federal Housing Administration recommends a minimum of at least 1 square foot of attic ventilation for every 300 square feet of attic space.
 This amount should be divided equally between intake and exhaust ventilation allowing proper air flow.

 What Damage Can Happen with Improper Ventilation?